Interaction Techniques that Encourage Longer Prompts Can Improve Psychological Ownership when Writing with AI: Discussion

 \section{Discussion}

-Our first experiment shows that increasing the time and motor costs through interaction techniques can encourage users to write longer prompts.
+Our first experiment shows that introducing friction by increasing the time and motor costs of submitting short prompts can encourage users to write longer prompts.
 This typically required more mental demand and effort, but critically, it also increased psychological ownership.
 Our second experiment further enhanced these two techniques by incorporating AI-generated suggestions into the prompt entry interface.
 This further increased prompt length but did not further improve psychological ownership when compared to no suggestions.

 These findings expand and provide additional nuance to Joshi and Vogel's original experiment \cite{Joshi2025Ownership}.
 Even though receiving suggestions made it easier for participants to write more and resulted in more text similarity, this did not lead to differences in psychological ownership.
 One possibility is that psychological ownership plateaued with longer prompts \cite{Joshi2025Ownership}, but another is that other factors beyond prompt length and text similarity were critical to increasing it.
 It could have been that workload-related factors were the most important contributors to increased psychological ownership.
 Unlike word count and text similarity, which were only weakly positively correlated with psychological ownership, mental demand and effort were notably both moderately positively correlated with psychological ownership in both experiments.
-As a quick check, we conducted a variable importance analysis using the random forest method, and found that mental demand was the most important contributor to increased psychological ownership.
+To verify this, we conducted a variable importance analysis using the random forest method, and found that mental demand was the most important contributor to increased psychological ownership.
+Prior work also suggests that receiving suggestions from AI can affect what users think and write about \cite{OpiniatedAISuggestions}, so another possibility is that receiving suggestions affected how participants thought about their stories and felt less psychological ownership as a result.

 This is not to say that encouraging users to write prompt length is not a valuable outcome; rather, encouraging users to write longer prompts can be a way to encourage more thought and improve psychological ownership.
 As such, future work could continue to explore ways to increase prompt length and mental demand by imposing other costs when submitting short prompts, like perceptual costs, which have shown promise in non-AI contexts \cite{cockburn2007FrostBrush, soboczenski2013increasing}.